 Detailed measures for quality reviews will be described in the Quality Review Plan (QRP).
-The QRP is available upon request (Annex 1).
+The QRP is available upon request (Annex 1: List of stand-alone documents).

 9.8.3 Storage of records and archiving

 Bayer will ensure that all relevant documents of this study will be stored after the end or discontinuation of the study for at least 25 years.
 Any data as well as programs from statistical programming performed to generate results will be stored within the programming system for at least 25 years.